ASOkure/probecontrolsystem/README.md

 ### License
 MIT – use it, extend it, learn from it.

-### Changes made:
+### How to Make Changes to README.md :
 1. **Added image links**:
   - The images in the `src/main/resources/static/docs/` folder are referenced as:
     - ![Postman Result](static/docs/postmanScreenshotoceanprobecontrol.JPG)
     - ![Test Success Output](static/docs/ideaTestScreenShot.JPG)

-Make sure your image files are correctly placed under `src/main/resources/static/docs/`.
+Make sure you place images under `src/main/resources/static/docs/`.

 2. **Formatted sections**: